An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 Georgia

-Finally, Georgia, with its warm weather and vibrant economy, is another state worth considering.
+The last option in the list of the best states to move from Canada is Georgia.
+With its warm weather and vibrant economy, is another state worth considering.
 Atlanta, the state's capital, is a hub for industries like tech, film, and logistics.
 Georgia offers a blend of southern charm, urban opportunities, and a moderate cost of living, making it a desirable destination for Canadians seeking both personal and professional growth.

 Additional considerations when moving to the USA as a Canadian